Johnson, Paul Michael, Ph.D.

 Assistant Professor of Hispanic Studies

 After graduating from DePauw with a B.A. in Romance Languages, Paul Michael Johnson received his M.A. in Spanish from Middlebury College in Spain and his Ph.D. in Spanish Literature from the University of California, Irvine, along with an emphasis in Critical Theory.
 Previously, he was a Fulbright Fellow at the Spanish National Library and National Historical Archive in Madrid, Spain.
-Since 2013, he has been a member of the interdisciplinary and international research group History and Philosophy of Experience (HIST-EX), sponsored by the Spanish Ministry for Science and Innovation and hosted at the Spanish National Research Council (CSIC).
+Since 2013, he has been a member of the interdisciplinary research group History and Philosophy of Experience (HIST-EX), sponsored by the Spanish Ministry for Science and Innovation and hosted at the Spanish National Research Council (CSIC).

 Professor Johnson teaches all levels of Spanish at DePauw and previously served as an instructor in the University's Servicio program, facilitating Spanish immersion trips to Ecuador, Peru, Costa Rica, and Spain.
 Recent course offerings include: "Affective Cultures of Early Modern Spain," "Don Quijote," "Multiculturalism in Moorish Spain," "Translation: Theory and Practice," "Early Modern #MeToo," and "(Un)Translatability."

 For more information, his CV can be found here.Back to Faculty